Coleridge-Initiative-org/dfadmin/README.md

 ## Running tests
 You can run tests with the following:
 * `make test`: to run tests creating the database (necessary on the first run)
-* `make test-quick`: to run tests without running migrations and re-using the database.
-This might fail if the database is out of sync.

-Note that `make test` should be used at least once before you run `make test-quick`.
-You also need to create the docker containers (see above), but don`t need to run the migrations or restore a database.

 ## Clean the database (Postgres)
 This will wipe out everything (tables, sequences and views; the whole schema): `dev-db-clear`